 instead of the Payflow gateway, using the PayPal direct payment service to process cards.
 The advantage of this is if you are already using PayPal Express Checkout APIs, it’s an easy transition to use the Direct Payment of the PayPal Pro.

-Configuration guides are available in Settings Up PayPal Payments Pro.
+Configuration guides are available in PayPal Payments Pro.

 PayPal Payflow Link

-PayPal Payflow Link is a little brother of PayPal Payflow Pro as there are less checkout customization facilities and at the same time, there are no startup or termination fees with PayPal Payflow Link, only the regular PayPal transaction fees.
-This integration combines credit card processing with PayPal Express Checkout functionality.
-So if necessary you can use all the Express Checkout features and configuration options along with Payflow Link options.
+PayPal Payflow Link is a little brother of PayPal Payflow Pro as there are fewer checkout customization facilities.
+At the same time, there are no startup or termination fees with PayPal Payflow Link, only the regular PayPal transaction fees.
+In addition, this integration combines credit card processing with PayPal Express Checkout functionality.
+So if necessary, you can use all the Express Checkout features and configuration options along with Payflow Link options.

-Configuration guides are available in Setting up Paypal Payflow Link.
+Configuration guides are available in Paypal Payflow Link.

 PayPal powered by Braintree